Overall Rating

 SWAG

 American River has become the second largest 50 miler in the United States.
 The race attracts both veterans and novices alike.
-Whether you are attempting your first 50 miler or seeking a personal record, this race is for you!
-We are excited to partner with the City of Folsom as … MORE
+Whether you are attempting your first 50 miler or seeking a personal best, this race is for you!
+We are excited to continue our partnership with the City of … MORE

 2023 2022 2021 2020 2019